manhdg98/Docsify_man/docs/README.md

 - 🔭 I’m currently working on getting my shit together.
 - 🔮 What do I do? - You give me faith that I can do for you anything you want.
 - 🌱 Learn everything to not be afraid
-      Ngô Tiến Mạnh was incapable of thinking small . . .
 - 💕 Interest: Universe, stone age, ice age, history, great scientists, classics, web3 and blockchain, reincarnation, gym
 - 👯 I’m looking to collaborate on Web3 and Blockchain
 - 🤔 I’m looking for help manage Web3 group.